m-cmp/mc-iam-manager/README.md

 A sub-system of [M-CMP platform](https://github.com/m-cmp/docs/tree/main) to deploy and manage Multi-Cloud Infrastructures.

 ## Overview
+The Multi-Cloud Authorization and Access Control Framework provides platform account/role management, integrated management of cloud account/access control information, and workspace management functionalities.
+It offers features compatible with security policy determination, establishment, and enforcement for existing multi-cloud services.
+Additionally, it provides the capability to establish and manage independent security policies within the framework.

+It defines an access control reference model for multi-cloud, distinguishing between user access control and service provider access control.
+This model adopts a prominent Role-Based Access Control (RBAC) approach and integrates it with existing policy management solutions for application and utilization.

 - M-CMP 계정 및 역할 관리
   - M-CMP 계정관리/인증제어